JackTheRedCreeper/website/_posts/2020-03-18-Status-Check.md

 Hello and thank you for your interest!
 It annoys me agreeing that I haven't done a whole lot.
 I have touched many projects but none of them seem to come to fruition, or far enough that it would be worthy of a post.
 I hope I can explain what has been going on behind the scenes.

+Around October and November 2019 I joined some game projects.
+Needless to say, they didn't flourish, due to various motives.
+They were called off during December.

 During December 2019, I was writting down a post on how to make a TTRPG combat session.
 From the primer to the conclusion, going through guiding the players' actions and thoughts, and most importantly, battlefield design.
 However, a while after that, one of the worst things struck me: Burnout.
 I was tired, unmotivated, irritated.